 (11) facilitate the cooperative development of standards for information systems, electronic data practices and privacy, and electronic commerce among international, national, state, and local public and private organizations; and

-(12) work with others to avoid unnecessary duplication of existing services or activities provided by other public and private organizations while building on the existing governmental, educational, business, health care, and economic development infrastructures.
+(12) work with others to avoid unnecessary duplication of existing services provided by other public and private organizations while building on the existing governmental, educational, business, health care, and economic development infrastructures.

 Subd.
 2. Intergovernmental participation.
-The executive director or the director's designee shall serve as a member of the Minnesota education telecommunications council, the geographic information systems council, the library planning task force, or their respective successor organizations, and as a member of Minnesota Technology, Inc., the Minnesota health data institute as a nonvoting member, and the Minnesota world trade center corporation.
+The commissioner of administration or the commissioner's designee shall serve as a member of the Minnesota Education Telecommunications Council, the Geographic Information Systems Council, the Library Planning Task Force, or their respective successor organizations, and as a member of Minnesota Technology, Inc. and the Minnesota Health Data Institute as a nonvoting member.

 16E.03 Administration of state information and communications systems.

 Subdivision 1.
 Definitions.
 For the purposes of sections 16E.03 to 16E.05, the following terms have the meanings given them.

 (a) "Information and communications technology project" means the development or acquisition of information and communications technology devices and systems, but does not include the state information infrastructure or its contractors.

 (b) "Data processing device or system" means equipment or computer programs, including computer hardware, firmware, software, and communication protocols, used in connection with the processing of information through electronic data processing means, and includes data communication devices used in connection with computer facilities for the transmission of data.